vyos/vyos-documentation/docs/configuration/protocols/mpls.rst

 For more information on how MPLS label switching works, please go visit `Wikipedia (MPLS)`_.

 .. note:: MPLS support in VyOS is not finished yet, and therefore its functionality is limited.
-Currently there is no support for MPLS enabled VPN services such as L3VPNs, L2VPNs, and mVPNs.
+Currently there is no support for MPLS enabled VPN services such as L2VPNs and mVPNs.
 RSVP support is also not present as the underlying routing stack (FRR) does not implement it.
-Currently VyOS can be configured as a label switched router (MPLS P router), in both penultimate and ultimate hop popping operations.
+Currently VyOS implements LDP as described in RFC 5036; other LDP standard are the following ones: RFC 6720, RFC 6667, RFC 5919, RFC 5561, RFC 7552, RFC 4447.
+  Because MPLS is already available (FRR also supports RFC 3031).

 Label Distribution Protocol
 ===========================